slidevjs/slidev/demo/slides.md

 </div>

-We can establish the "Connections" first, then wait data to be filled up.
-Which is similar to SWR (stale-while-revalidate).
+Establish the "Connections" first, then wait data to be filled up.
+The idea is similar to SWR (stale-while-revalidate)

 </v-clicks>